phelpsm1/skeleton/README.md

 ### Environment Variables

-Several environment variables, access through the process.env object, are set and available for use
+Several environment variables, accessed through the process.env object, are set and available for use.

 variable             | description                                   | values
 ---------------------|-----------------------------------------------|----------------